back to Blog

 Buy Now, Pay Later (BNPL)

-A payment method allowing buyers to purchase immediately and pay later, either in full or in installments.
+A payment method that allows buyers to purchase immediately and pay later, either in full or in installments.

 Buybacks

-Agreements where retailers can return unsold stock to wholesalers.
+Agreements where retailers can return unsold stock to wholesalers under specific terms.

 Bulk Pricing

-A pricing strategy offering lower unit costs for larger order quantities—common in B2B ordering and wholesale commerce.
+A pricing strategy that offers lower per-unit costs for larger order quantities.
+This is common in wholesale and B2B ordering.

 C